The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Kunal Shah

-Yeah, hi.
-Thanks for taking the question.
-So on fee income side, maybe at the discussion earlier you alluded to the overall distribution income.
-But if we look at it maybe the overall fee income growth or fee.
-Income to assets, where do we expect it to settle over next 12 to 18 odd months once all the factors play out?
-Because it still seems to be settling.
-Closer to one odd percent even in.
-This quarter and that’s been largely flat.
+First on fee income side, maybe at the discussion earlier, you alluded to the overall distribution income.
+But if we look at it, maybe the overall fee income growth or fee income to assets, where do we expect it to settle over next 12 to 18-odd months once all the factors play out?
+Because it still seems to be settling closer to 1-odd percent even in this quarter, and that’s been largely flat.

-So Kunal, I don’t think we are, I will say that again, like in some other cases, I don’t think we.
-Are looking at settling.
-Wherever we are is not the place we are settling it.
-Clearly there are levers that we have this quarter.
-We launch our wealth proposition in the market and that’s a business that we will grow over the next few quarters and years.
-Our trade and forex has upside possible.
-I don’t think we have yet got the trajectory that we want to.
-So there is potential to grow that, that our card business continues to grow.
+So Kunal, I don’t think we are — I will say that again, like in some other cases, I don’t think we are looking at settling — wherever we are is not the place we are settling at.
+Clearly, there are levers that we have.
+We will — this quarter, we’ll launch our wealth proposition in the market.
+And that’s a business that we will grow over the next few quarters and years.
+Our trade and ForEx has upside possible, which — where I don’t think we have yet got the trajectory that we want to.
+So there is potential to grow that.
+Our cards business continues to grow well.
+That should add to fee income going forward.
+So these are things that are still to play out.
+So I think we are far from saying that we are settled at 1% level.
+We want to see upside on that, and we will drive trajectory — upward trajectory in that.

 Kunal Shah

 Okay.
-And this would be visible over like.
-Maybe four to six odd quarters.
-So maybe this wealth management and card business and all that should be driven over a period.
+And this would be visible over like maybe 4 to 6-odd quarters?
+So maybe this wealth management and card business and all that should be driven over a period?

 Yes.
-As you can see even in the last two quarters you have seen some trajectory.
-Right.
-It has moved up to 1% from 1992 that it used to be.
+As you can see, even in the last 2 quarters, we have seen some trajectory, right?
+It has moved up to 1% from 90 basis points that — 92 that it used to be.
 So there is traction.
-So you see, I mean, hopefully you will keep it on a continuous basis.
-You not necessarily have to wait for four to six quarters.
+So you see it — I mean, hopefully, you will keep it on a continuous basis.
+You’ll not necessarily have to wait for 4 to 6 quarters.

 Kunal Shah